-4 Lessons from AI Proof of Concept Failures in Customer Service
+AI Proof of Concept Fails in Customer Service: 4 Lessons Learned

-A Proof of Concept (POC) is generally understood to be a project designed to demonstrate the feasibility of a proposed concept to solve a business need.
+A Proof of Concept (PoC) is generally understood to be a project designed to demonstrate the feasibility of a proposed concept to solve a business need.
 However, many AI Proofs of Concept never make it to production.
-In fact, more than 25% of companies report a 50% failure rate for their desired AI projects, while one study reports that 85% of AI projects ultimately fail to deliver on their promises to business.
+In fact, according to a recent IDC survey, the majority of companies reported significant failures with their AI projects, and for 25% of the organizations, the failure rate has been as high as 50%.

 However, we are now in a period when many early adopting companies – which took their first abortive steps in AI five to seven years ago and failed – are now trying again.
 Now they’re smarter, having learned from their mistakes, and with recent technological advances, they’re willing to give it another go.

-Learning clear lessons from failed AI Proofs of Concept in customer service is critical to avoiding further disappointments.
-Here are four mistakes to avoid when embarking upon an AI POC.
+Learning clear lessons from failed AI Proofs of Concept in customer service is critical in order to avoid further disappointments.
+Here are four mistakes to avoid when embarking upon an AI PoC.

 C-suite executives are the driving force behind 33% of AI projects and are usually highly optimistic about the impact that AI will have on company processes and productivity.
 However, if there is no real underlying technology need, the project is doomed from the outset.
 Company leadership must set clear goals and get comprehensive buy-in from the CTO, CIO and key staff at lower levels of the company.